Graduate Tuition and Financial Aid

 Duquesne University Financial Aid

-Duquesne University is honored to serve those who have served their country.
-A wide array of academic programs and services make Duquesne a military-friendly university.
+In addition, Duquesne University is honored to serve those who have served their country and offers a variety of programs and resources for military and veteran students.

 Nurse Faculty Loan Program (NFLP)

 Nursing School Provides Most NFLP Loans to Future Nurse-Educators in PA

 The School of Nursing administers a high volume of low-interest loans to future nurse educators through the Nurse Faculty Loan Program (NFLP), a federal program created to help address the nursing shortage.

 Since 2004, the University has been awarded Nurse Faculty Loan Program (NFLP) funding from the Health Resources and Services Administration (HRSA).
 The NFLP provides funding to meet the demand for nurse faculty and remove major barriers to accepting as many qualified nursing students as possible, thus alleviating the country’s nursing shortage.